AMC activity log: articles, correspondence, hike reports, philosophy, etc

 Let it be clear: There was never any intent of harm or even "harassment" in those little adventures.
 Read on.

 They were in fact just for innocent fun along with some entertaining logistical/timing challenges once in a while.
 A different hike group I'm with regularly has a few AMC members who also go on AMC outings (shod!), and when I told them about this "sport" they thought it was hilarious.
 A subset even expressed that I should be actively obnoxious and show up at startpoints, but really, I'm not that vengeful a person.
-Really, all I wanted was a little common sense and even *known precedent* applied to my situation, preferably coming from AMC's upper leadership.
+All I wanted was a little common sense and even *known precedent* applied to my situation, preferably coming from AMC's upper leadership.
 Despite my repeated pleas over the years, that never came.

-with a few times pre-pandemic but had more or less turned against me since.
+been out with a few times pre-pandemic but had more or less turned against me since.

 So he got to see me once again happily barefoot in the woods, whether he liked it or not.

 [...
-Maybe there is actually some hope ...]
+Maybe there was actually some hope, I thought ...]

 July 2023: Popped briefly out of the woods at a Middlesex Fells trailhead I had not known about